 - Under Font, select the new music font you wish to use (we selected Broadway Copyist, a music font with a handwritten appearance) and press OK.

 Want to change every occurrence of a specific music font in the document as well?
 Try this:

 - From the Document menu choose Data Check > Font Utilities.

 - Place a check next to Search for This Font and click Select.

 - Choose the text font you have in your document (such as Times New Roman).

-- Click Select next to Replace Font With and choose the new text font you wish to use (such as Broadway Copyist Text).
+- Click Select next to Replace Font With and choose the new text font you wish to use (we chose Finale Copyist Text Ext).

 - Click Apply then OK.

-I think the character of the following result is very different from where we started:
+The character of the resulting music is very different from where we started: